7 Israeli troops are killed in a Gaza bombing as Palestinian officials say Israeli attacks kill 79

 Deadliest round of fighting

-The latest reported death toll of 56,156 is higher than in any previous Israeli-Palestinian fighting.
-The health ministry in Gaza doesn’t distinguish between civilians and combatants but says more than half of the dead have been women and children.
+The latest reported Palestinian death toll of 56,156 is higher than in any previous Israeli-Palestinian fighting.
+The Health Ministry in Gaza doesn’t distinguish between civilians and combatants in its count but says more than half of the dead have been women and children.

 The ministry said the dead include 5,759 who have been killed since Israel resumed fighting on March 18, shattering a two-month ceasefire.

-Note: This story was first published on June 25, 2025.
-It was updated on June 26, 2025, to correct that Iran has been accused of seeking nuclear weapons, not possessing nuclear weapons.
-It was also updated to clarify that shootings have taken place as people headed to sites run by the Gaza Humanitarian Foundation and that the foundation says there has no violence at the sites themselves.